kchristensen/bedwetter/README.md

 ## TODO

-* Switch to WeatherFlow forecast API when it becomes available and remove Dark Sky support
 * Add ability to skip the next watering based on an MQTT message (wateringSkip)
 * Add ability to stop the current watering based on an MQTT message (wateringStop)